-- D1 ALL NEW DEVELOPMENTS WILL BE REQUIRED TO ACHIEVE HIGH STANDARDS OF DESIGN, INCLUDING URBAN DESIGN. - 3.10 To meet the Council's objectives, all new developments should be based on sound urban design principles.
+D1 ALL NEW DEVELOPMENTS WILL BE REQUIRED TO ACHIEVE HIGH STANDARDS OF DESIGN, INCLUDING URBAN DESIGN, THAT HAS SUSTAINABILITY AS A KEY DESIGN OBJECTIVE.

+- 3.10 To meet the Council's objectives, all new developments should be based on sound urban design principles.
 Urban design can be defined as "the relationship between different buildings; the relationship between buildings and the streets, squares, parks, waterways, and other spaces which make up the public domain; the nature and quality of the public domain itself; the relationship of one part of a village town or city with other parts; and the patterns of movement and activity which are thereby established; in short, the complex relationships between all the elements of built and unbuilt space."
-It is concerned as much with the way buildings and environments function as with their appearance and applies equally to urban and rural situations although the emphasis in each case will be different.

-- 3.11 It is vital that all new development is designed to make the greatest possible contribution to the creation of an urban environment that is attractive, green, sustainable, safe and pleasant to inhabit.
+It is concerned as much with the way buildings and environments function as with their appearance and applies equally to urban and rural situations, and to built and natural elements, although the emphasis in each case will be different.
+The synergies between good design and the pursuit of sustainable development generally are now widely accepted. - 3.11 It is vital that all new development is designed to make the greatest possible contribution to the creation of an urban and rural environments that is are attractive, green, sustainable, safe and pleasant to inhabit.
 It should improve the quality of life for its local community and enhance the appearance and image of the Borough.
-Clearly major developments are able to make the biggest impact but developments of any type or scale have a part to play. - 3.12 The Council will generally encourage good design that demonstrates innovation, initiative, originality and an informed and sensitive regard for the setting, or context\, of the development.
+Clearly major developments are able to make the biggest impact but developments of any type or scale have a part to play. - 3.12 The Council will generally encourage good design that demonstrates innovation, initiative, originality and an informed and sensitive regard for the setting, or context, of the development.
 Prospective developers will therefore be expected to use competent designers with expertise and experience that is relevant to the scheme in question.
 The Council will not hesitate to reject poor quality or inappropriate designs.